-• Please note that production unit freedom (from citrus canker) is no longer required.

-- Appropriate Treatment-Copper (for example) should be applied to a grove to prevent disease damage to fruit, leaves and stems caused by citrus canker, along with maintaining an appropriate pest management program as recommended by the UF/IFAS Florida Citrus Production Guide. - The Packinghouse must also treat the fruit with sodium o-phenylphenate (SOPP) or equivalent. - Fruits harvested from source block(s) must be found free of citrus canker symptoms during an official packing-house inspection of a representative sample defined in accordance with international standards. - All packed citrus fruit must be traceable back to the grove block (production unit) as provided on the Federal Phytosanitary Certificate and trip tickets must include the Grower C/A Number. - CHRP regulatory staff will conduct random inspections to determine grower compliance with appropriate cultural practices, treatments and decontamination. - In addition to required traceback location, transportation, harvester, variety, and ownership information (see Paragraph I.12. below for complete list), trip tickets for fresh fruit destined for the EU must include the notation "CC" to indicate that the grower is following the recommended practices in UF/IFAS' Florida Citrus Production Guide to mitigate the incidence of Citrus Canker disease.
+- Please note that production unit freedom (from citrus canker) is no longer required. - Appropriate Treatment-Copper (for example) should be applied to a grove to prevent disease damage to fruit, leaves, and stems caused by citrus canker, along with maintaining an appropriate pest management program as recommended by the UF/IFAS Florida Citrus Production Guide. - The packinghouse must also treat the fruit with sodium o-phenylphenate (SOPP) or equivalent. - Fruit harvested from source block(s) must be found free of citrus canker symptoms during an official packing-house inspection of a representative sample defined in accordance with international standards. - All packed citrus fruit must be traceable back to the grove block (production unit) as provided on the Federal Phytosanitary Certificate and trip tickets must include the Grower C/A Number. - CHRP regulatory staff will conduct random inspections to determine grower compliance with appropriate cultural practices, treatments and decontamination. - In addition, trip tickets for fresh fruit destined for the EU must include the notation "CC" to indicate that the grower is following the recommended practices in the UF/IFAS Florida Citrus Production Guide to mitigate the incidence of citrus canker disease.